ps0394/mcp/README.md

 ### ▶️ Getting Started
 1. Open GitHub Copilot in VS Code and [switch to Agent mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode)
-2. You should see the Docs MCP Server in the list of tools
+2. You should see the Learn Docs MCP Server in the list of tools
-3. Try a prompt that tells the agent to use the Docs MCP Server, such as "what are the az cli commands to create an Azure container app according to official Microsoft Learn documentation?"
+3. Try a prompt that tells the agent to use the Learn Docs MCP Server, such as "what are the az cli commands to create an Azure container app according to official Microsoft Learn documentation?"
-4. The agent should be able to use the Docs MCP Server tools to complete your query
+4. The agent should be able to use the Learn Docs MCP Server tools to complete your query

 ## ❓ Troubleshooting